akretion/factur-x-libreoffice-extension/README.rst

 1. Download the LibreOffice extension **factur-x_macro.oxt**.
 #.
 Open this file with LibreOffice; it will automatically open the LibreOffice extension manager and propose you to install or upgrade the extension.
 At the end of the installation, a message will inform you that you need to restart LibreOffice.

-During the installation, if you have a message saying that you need a Java Development Kit (JDK) from Oracle, please ignore it: the message is not true, **Java is NOT required** to use this extension.
+If you have LibreOffice older than 6.2.0, you will have a message during installation saying that you need a Java Development Kit (JDK) from Oracle.
+Please ignore the message, **Java is NOT required** to use this extension.
+This message is a `bug <https://bugs.documentfoundation.org/show_bug.cgi?id=120363>`_ which was fixed in LibreOffice 6.2.0.

 =====
 Usage